raycelona/shop-app/README.md

-A mock shopping list/recipe book.
+A mock shopping list/recipe book built in Angular with Firebase.
 This is a work in progress!

 # ShopApp